SofijaErkin/a-plan-to-email-hadid-bella/README.md

 stress.
 The combined effects on multiple hormones show that cold showers are

 a potent tool in alleviating depression and improving your focus.

+### 5.Five

+Mental health was the biggest reason for his fitness passion.
+A military job

+can wreck your mental peace but he discovered his solace in exercise.

+He believed in better mental health through actions.

+He helped me build mental resilience through my actions.

+One habit that he followed daily for better mental health was walking

+meditation.